Letters from Lodi

 What is natural wine and why is everyone talking (or complaining) about it?

 The entire idea of "natural" wines as being a little more than offbeat, especially in America, is fairly new.
-Really, not more than five or six years old, as of this writing.
+Not more than five or six years old, as of this writing.

-It is not as if proponents of natural style wines are putting that right on the label.
-In fact, most of them never mention it at all, even in their sales pitches.
+It is not as if proponents of natural-style wines are putting that right on the label.
+Most of them never mention it at all, even in their sales pitches.
 It is the consumers themselves, or the trade (e.g., "natural wine bars," sommeliers with natural wine predilections, etc.), who are embracing the concept.

 The other big complaint about natural wines has been that they just aren't any good.
 That they are often flawed, or downright "dirty."
 Two things fundamentally wrong with this contention: